Ravali-951/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-I developed a financial dashboard in Excel for the Kevin Cookie Company that analyzes sales, revenue, and profit trends.
-It leverages PivotTables, slicers, and interactive charts for clear visualization.
-The dashboard provides actionable insights into monthly performance and product profitability.
+# Kevin-Cookie-Company-Financial-Data-Analysis (Interactive Dashboard Creation using MS Excel)
+## Project Objective
+To analyze the financial performance of Kevin Cookie Company and build an interactive Excel dashboard that helps track sales, revenue, and profit trends across different products and months.